ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * If EAD\_3 contains the EAD item EAD\_ACCESS\_TOKEN, then the RS MUST ensure that the access token is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

 RS MUST have successfully validated the processing of the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
-Any old existing EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted, together with the OSCORE Security Context derived from the EDHOC session.
+Any previous EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted.
+The OSCORE Security Context derived from that EDHOC session MUST also be deleted.

 Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

+## Reverse Message Flow {#reverse}

+TODO

-### OSCORE Security Context
+## OSCORE Security Context {#oscore-security-context}

 Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of RFC9528}}.
 In addition, the following applies.